g-gualeni/QtNoid2/QtNoidApp/doc/Development.md

    saved in the application execution folder.
 If it doesn't contains a FileName, the image file name will be the application window title followed by -windows or by -macOS depending on the operating system.
+   If the **destinationPath** is empty then the screenshot will be saved in appExeOrAppBundleDirPath().
+Multiple screenshot are managed using [QtNoid::Common::File::autoNaming()](../../QtNoidCommon/doc/File.md).
    - **saveToClipboard**: If true, copies the captured image to clipboard, as an image, in addition to saving to the file.